msolomon/argo/spec.md

 The reference implementation compares different compression schemes.
 Based on this, [Brotli](https://github.com/google/brotli) (at quality level 4) is recommended for most workloads.
 This is a nice balance of small payloads, fast compression and decompression, and wide support.
+If Brotli is not available, gzip (at level 6) is a good alternative.

 Without compression, Argo results in much smaller payloads than uncompressed JSON.
 If CPU usage is a concern, consider using a very fast compression algorithm (e.g. [LZ4](https://github.com/lz4/lz4)).